Skip to content

 #Samsung Smart View

-We tested this on a 2024 Samsung 55-inch Crystal UHD and “Fit to Screen” cleared the remaining black bars in one tap.
-The whole sequence took under 30 seconds, which is why we list it first.
+On Samsung Crystal UHD sets, “Fit to Screen” clears the remaining black bars in one tap.
+The whole sequence takes under 30 seconds, which is why it leads this list.

 #Google Cast (Pixel and Other Android Phones)